How to Enter Cambodia ? Quick Answers

 Penalties for Overstaying in Cambodia

-Overstaying a visa in any country is considered a crime.
+Overstaying a visa in any country is considered a crime and could result in a fine, detention or deportation.
 Any overstay will be recorded and could prevent you from re-entering at a later date.
-See penalties for overstaying in Cambodia below.
+A $10USD fine will be payable for every day you overstay (note, penalties can change at any time).